Los Angeles Criminal Threats Attorney

 We have all said something regretful in a moment of anger at some time, it does not mean that we should plead guilty to a crime, let alone be found guilty beyond a reasonable doubt by a jury of a “strike” offense.
 Penal Code section 422 is used in every type of case from Battery to Domestic Violence to Gangs to Homicides to a simple disagreement over a fender bender in the parking lot of Target.

-If you have been charged with making criminal threats, call The Rodriguez Law Group today for immediate legal assistance.
+If you have been charged with making criminal threats, call a Los Angeles criminal defense lawyer at The Rodriguez Law Group today for immediate legal assistance.

 California Penal Code 422 PC Overview